lifmus/quickmoviereviews/README.md

-quick movie reviews

-each movie
-has one positive summary
-sentences - has votes
-has one negative summary
-sentences - has votes

-features to add
-review validation - no longer than 140 characters good design layout - pinterest images
+Quick Movie Reviews

+The idea of quick movie reviews is to quickly make decision about what movies to watch.
+It will use social voting to show the top three positive and top three negative reviews for each movie to present a balanced understanding of the movie.
+Reviews will be limited to 140 characters.